code-hunger/fix-mp3-metadata/README.md

 The program will split the filename in 2 parts based on the dash - the left one as the artist name and the right one as the song name.

 What you need is a perl interpreter.
 You can get it from here - https://www.perl.org/get.html.
 Choose your OS and click download.
-What you'll most likely get as error would be "Can't locate MP3/Tag.pm in @INC".
+What you'll most likely get as an error would be "Can't locate MP3/Tag.pm in @INC".
 Don't worry - just enter
 `cpanm MP3::Tag` to download the module.
-MP3::Tag is the perl module that the program is based on.
+MP3::Tag is the perl module this program is based on.